Bruce A. Craig

 Bruce A. Craig is an American statistician and academic, recognized for his work in statistical consulting and the development of novel statistical methodologies, particularly within the life sciences.
 He is a Professor of Statistics and the Director of the Statistical Consulting Service (SCS) at Purdue University.
-Professor Craig is an elected Fellow of both the American Statistical Association (ASA) and the American Association for the Advancement of Science (AAAS).
+Craig is a Fellow of both the American Statistical Association (ASA) and the American Association for the Advancement of Science (AAAS).

 Education

 Craig earned a B.S. in Mathematics and Economics from Washington University in St. Louis in 1989.
 He then enrolled at the University of Wisconsin-Madison, earning his M.S. and Ph.D. in Statistics in 1991 and 1996 respectively.
 His doctoral advisor was Michael Abbott Newton and dissertation was entitled "Analysis of Hidden Markov Models via Markov Chain Monte Carlo."

 Career and research

-He is currently a Professor in the Department of Statistics at Purdue University.
+As of 2025, he is a Professor in the Department of Statistics at Purdue University.
 Since 2005 he has also served as the Director of the Statistical Consulting Service (SCS), which provides statistical experimental design and other statistical consulting support to university researchers.

 Craig's research focuses on developing and applying new statistical methodologies to address complex problems, primarily in the life sciences.
 His specific areas of interest include: